Light Clients for Lazy Blockchains

-\textbf{Light clients.} A \emph{light client} wishes to find out a particular state element, \eg, its own account balance.
-However, it wishes to do so without downloading the whole ledger or executing all the transactions.
-As in the SPV model, the light client will download and verify the \emph{header chain}, \eg, the longest chain headers containing \emph{transaction roots}, but not every transaction (Transaction root might be the root of the Merkle tree of transactions organized within a block.)
-While a full node needs to download data proportional to $\mathcal{O}(|\chain| + L)$, we want a light node to learn its desired state element by downloading asymptotically less data.
-We call a lazy light client \emph{succinct} if instead of $L$, it only needs to download $\text{poly}\log L$ transactions.
+\textbf{Light clients} wish to find out a particular state element (\eg, its own account balance) without downloading the whole ledger or executing the transactions.
+As in the SPV model, the light client downloads and verifies the \emph{header chain} from the consensus nodes (\eg, the longest chain headers containing \emph{transaction roots}), but not the transactions themselves.
+Given a chain $\chain$ with $|\chain|$ blocks and the corresponding ledger of size $L = |\ledger|$, a full node downloads data proportional to $\mathcal{O}(|\chain| + L)$, where $|\chain|$ comes from the header chain and $L$ comes from the transactions.
+In contrast, a light client wants to learn its desired state element by downloading asymptotically less data.
+We call a light client \emph{succinct} if instead of $L$, it only needs to download $O(\text{poly}\log L)$ bits after obtaining the header chain.

 \textbf{The Prover--Verifier model.} We are interested in a \emph{light client} $\verifier$ who is booting up the network for the first time.
-The light client holds only the \emph{genesis block} and is always honest.
-It connects to full nodes who have fully synchronized with the rest of the network.
-The light client acts as a \emph{verifier}, while the full nodes act as \emph{provers}~\cite{nipopows}.
-We assume at least one of the provers $\prover_h$ that the verifier connects to is honest (the standard \emph{non-eclipsing} assumption~\cite{backbone,varbackbone,eclipse,eclipse-ethereum}), but the rest could be adversarially controlled.
-The honest parties follow the protocol specified here.
-The adversary can run any probabilistic polynomial-time algorithm.
+It connects to full nodes who are fully synchronized with the rest of the network.
+The client acts as a \emph{verifier}, while the full nodes act as \emph{provers}~\cite{nipopows}.
+We assume at least one of the provers that $\verifier$ connects to is honest (the standard \emph{non-eclipsing} assumption~\cite{backbone,varbackbone,eclipse,eclipse-ethereum}), but the rest can be adversarially controlled.
+The honest provers follow the specified protocol and the adversary can run any probabilistic polynomial-time algorithm.